 I would definitely say that last weekend’s tap festival gave me a bit more confidence today.
 Maybe it’s the shoes!
 No, I think as comfy as they are, Saturday’s bootcamp taught me some new steps and helped me go over old ones with extra tips.
 Amazing what you can pick up (excuse the pun) in a few hours!

 Today we went over the basic time step, but as a few of us were already familiar, we got to do the double version (with flaps).
-I was paired up with the older theatre type lady (leg warmers and everything!) to go over it in a straight way and then a swung way, but she is clearly trained in the classic style rather than heel-heavy Rhythm Tap and the more modern stuff that’s going down these days and she kept telling me off for being turned out.
+I was paired up with the theatre lady (leg warmers and everything!) to go over it in a straight way and then a swung way, but she is clearly trained in the classic style rather than heel-heavy Rhythm Tap and the more modern stuff that’s going down these days and she kept telling me off for being turned out.
 But that’s how I like to do it!
 Then she was throwing in extra bits that she knows and that went way over my head.
-Kind of an unhelpful pairing I’m afraid to say.
 Anyway, I’ll keep doing my thing!

 A couple of people are going to hire the studio straight after the class from next week for a practice session – great idea!
 Unfortunately I have to get back to work – boo!